Aller au contenu

 PORTUGAL TARGETS A HISTORICALLY LOW DEFICIT IN 2019

-It also forecasts an unemployment rate of 6.3% next year, down from 6.9% in 2018.
+It also forecasts an unemployment rate of 6.3% next year, compared with 6.9% in 2018.

-Portugal's debt-to-GDP ratio is expected to fall to 118.5% next year from 121.2% in 2018, the government's draft budget also shows.
+Portugal's debt-to-GDP ratio should fall to 118.5% next year, from 121.2% in 2018, the government's draft budget also shows.

 The Minister of Finance Mario Centeno presented this draft budget to Parliament just before midnight on Monday.
 He is scheduled to hold a press conference on Tuesday morning to provide more details.